 Can’t use themes

 Themes are awesome to use if you want to get started quickly.
 With that said, they dictate how your store should look.
-A headless storefront, while unable to use traditional Shopify themes, can use website starters to get things going quickly.
+A headless storefront can use website starters to get things going quickly while not using traditional Shopify themes.
 You can also edit from there, almost like a theme but with all the flexibility to change every pixel of your Shopify store.

 More complex than traditional Shopify